Advanced Graduate American Literature Program

 Pursue a course of study focusing on American literary texts and other cultural artifacts.
 Students will deepen their understanding of the role of narrative and literary form in shaping the experiences and articulating the philosophical, political and social questions central to American history and culture.

-The post-graduate American Studies Certificate may be especially beneficial to educators, students who are thinking of going on to a PhD program, or anyone who wants to focus their literary study more precisely.
+The post-graduate American Literature Certificate may be especially beneficial to educators, students who are thinking of going on to a PhD program, or anyone who wants to focus their literary study more precisely.
 Students complete four thematically linked courses for a specialization.
 The certificate will:

 - Expose students to Northwestern University’s distinguished and world class instructors.